 Plot discussions.
 Making the story compelling is the most important part of writing fiction.
 We constantly discuss aspects of each other’s drafts.
 Our spouse’s fingerprints are all over our final work and that much better for it.

 Pre-editing and reviewing.
 We pre-edit, i.e., read, correct, and critique, every version and sub-version—Wow, that’s funny—of each other’s manuscripts before submitting them to our editors, who are most talented.

 Collateral aspects of writing.
 We go together to writing conferences, writers group meetings, book signings, and other writing-related functions, assisting one another as needed.
-We help each other to develop our websites, blogs, ads, and other means of book promotion.
+We help each other to develop our websites, blogs, marketing, ads, and other means of book promotion.
 Kay started first and is a computer scientist as well, so she’s helping me more than I her at this point.
+Kay might disagree.

 Cross-pollination.
 We are continually passing on to each other new information we come across about writing conferences, contests, books, articles, etc.

 This should give you an idea about how much it helps to have a spouse or other relative or friend with whom you can partner in your writing endeavors.
 Good Luck!